olmallet81/URT/README.md

 # Design

 ## Introduction
-All URT classes and functions are within the namespace urt.
-As it allows the use of three different linear algebra libraries, I defined convienent typedefs for arrays as Vector and Matrix.
+All URT classes and functions are within the namespace *urt*.
+As URT allows the use of three different linear algebra libraries, I defined convienent typedefs for arrays as Vector and Matrix.

-- # when using Armadillo
+- # URT with Armadillo
 ```c++
   namespace urt {